Alabama

 |

 Statute directs the State Board of Elections to promulgate standards for accurate counting of votes based upon objective evidence and taking into account the voting system and form of ballots approved for use in the commonwealth.
 It also provides some guidelines on what constitutes a valid vote for presidential electors.
-A document called Ballot Examples: Hand Counting Printed Ballots for Virginia Elections or Recounts provides many visual representations of what constitutes a valid vote.
+Administrative regulations specify that voter intent for hand-counted ballots is determined in accordance with the guidelines adopted by the State Board of Elections.
+The State Board of Elections’ Guide to Hand-Counting Ballots provides many visual representations of what constitutes a valid vote.

 |